-Minor in Research Ecosystems
+Minor in Research Ecosystems (RSE)

 • Demonstrate professionalism and effective oral and written communication across team-based operations in varied research domains.